user683/HNLMRec/README.md

   "prompt": "PURCHASED PRODUCTS: \n" + json.dumps(items, ensure_ascii=False, indent=4)
 }
 ```
-Then you can run follow code to generate User profile:
+Then you can run the following code in `./dataset_process/user_profile_generation/` to generate user profiles:
 ```
-python ./dataset_process/user_profile_generation/user_generation.py
+python user_generation.py
 ```
 we can get the follow such a user profile output:
 ```